Really-Simple-Plugins/wp-consent-level-api/readme.txt

 = Does this plugin block cookies from being placed? = No, this plugin provides a framework through which plugins can know if they are allowed to place cookies.
 The plugin requires both a consent management plugin for consent management, and a plugin that follows the consent level as can be read from this API.
+= How should I go about integrating my plugin? =
+For each action that places cookies, or requests data from another server that might process user data, you should consider what type of data processing takes place.
+There are 5 consent categories: functional, statistics-anonymous, statistics, preferences, marketing.
+These are explained below.
+Your code should check if consent has been given for the applicable category.
+If no cookie banner plugin is active, the Consent API will always return with consent (true).
+Please check out the example plugin, and the above code examples.
+= What is the difference between the consent categories? =

+statistics:
+Cookies or any other form of local storage that are used exclusively for statistical purposes (Analytics Cookies).

+statistics-anonymous:
+Cookies or any other form of local storage that are used exclusively for anonymous statistical purposes (Anonymous Analytics Cookies), that are placed on a first party domain, and that do not allow identification of particular individuals.

+marketing:
+Cookies or any other form of local storage required to create user profiles to send advertising or to track the user on a website or across websites for simular marketing purposes.

+functional:
+The cookie or any other form of local storage is used for the sole purpose of carrying out the transmission of a communication over an electronic communications network;

+OR

+The technical storage or access is strictly necessary for the legitimate purpose of enabling the use of a specific service explicitly requested by the subscriber or user.
+If cookies are disabled, the requested functionality will not be available.
+This makes them essential functional cookies.

+preferences:
+Cookies or any other form of local storage that can not be seen as statistics, statistics-anonymous, marketing or functional, and where the technical storage or access is necessary for the legitimate purpose of storing preferences.
 == Changelog ==
 = 1.0.0 =
 * changed consent_api_setcookie into consent_api_set_cookie for naming consistency with the getcookie method